jaqmol/approx/README.md

         merge-response.js  -------------o
 ```

-The communications can be described in a flow.hub files as follows:
+The communications can be described in a flow.def files as follows:

 ```ascii
 node web-server.js -> node read-file.js -> node merge-response.js